EternalllZM/rtd-codz/docs/source/rules.rst

 Please do not spam ping users, unnecessarily use many caps, or spam a ridiculous amount of emotes.
 Please keep chat clean.

+- **LFG (looking for group) should only be posted in LFG channels.**

+Please do not look for groups or games anywhere outside of the dedicated LFG channels.

 Rule 5 - No Piracy or Gamesharing
 ------------
 .. important::